-The Health and Safety Intervention Policy was implemented August 31, 2022 through the Department of Student Affairs, to remove any fear or hesitation students may have about contacting a resident advisor, calling a DPS Officer, or calling 911 while under the influence of alcohol or other substance.
+The Health and Safety Intervention Policy was implemented August 31, 2022, through the USC Student Life, to remove any fear or hesitation students may have about contacting a resident assistant, calling a DPS Officer, or calling 911 while under the influence of alcohol or other substance.
 Students who seek help, report sexual misconduct or seek medical assistance for themselves or another will not be held responsible through the USC disciplinary process for their consumption or distribution of alcohol or other substances under this policy.
 This policy also extends to students for whom help is sought.
-The full text of the policy can be located in the Student Handbook or at the following link https://policy.usc.edu/studenthandbook .
-Substance abuse resources are listed in Appendix C to this document.
+The full text of the policy can be located in Living Our Unifying Values: The USC Student Handbook or at the following link https://policy.usc.edu/studenthandbook.